skushwah3541/Pohawali/README.md

 Pohawali
 ========

 Poha project is about helping others in preparing poha.
-This will have recipe of different kind of pohas.
+This will have recipe of different kind of po a